Tisotra

 Tisotra is a village that is governed by Panchayat law in the Bijnor district of the Indian state of Uttar Pradesh.
-There is a Grameen Bal sadan inter college Tisotra and three government owned primary school.
+There is a Grameen Bal sadan inter college and three government primary school.
 The population as of 2011 was estimated at 3,921.

 Geography

-It belongs to the Moradabad division and is situated 26 km away from sub-district headquarter Najibabad and 61 km away from district headquarter Bijnor.
-The elevation of this area is approximately 269 meter above sea level.
+It belongs to the Moradabad division and is situated 26 km from sub-district headquarter Najibabad and 61 km from district headquarter Bijnor.
+It is approximately 269 meter above sea level.

 Economy

 The main activities of this village include cane plants, cane crushers, brickworks, wood-razing and bakeries.